Dev-X-git/PodcastAI/frontend/README.md

 ## Prerequisites

-- Node.js and npm installed on your machine.
+- Node.js and npm installed on your machine
 - Python and pip installed on your machine
 - Ensure you have the necessary credentials for Google Cloud Platform (GCP).